scweber/header-login/readme.txt

 3. Set up and customize the plugin through the 'Settings' Menu

 == Changelog ==
+= 2.7.3 =
+Fixed a bug that was overwriting the User-Defined Display Name nad Nicename

 = 2.7.2 =
 Fixed another user role issue